-(d) Upon selection of applications for funding by Rural Development, the National Office will allocate funds to the State Office account.
+Upon selection of applications for funding by Rural Development, the National Office will allocate funds to the State Office account.
 Rural Development will provide written notification of selection to the State Office.
 The State Office will take the appropriate action to obligate the funds for the Project.
-The obligation document is Form RD 1940-1 Request for Obligation of Funds.
-Both the recipient and the RD Approving Official are required to sign the Form RD 1940-1.
-The RD Approving Official has 7 days to sign the returned Form RD 1940-1.
-The obligation must be processed in the appropriate system within 7 days of the executed Form 1940-1.
-A copy of the executed Form 1940-1 must be placed in the recipient's case file.
+Form RD 1940-1, will be prepared and executed by the State Office approving official and placed in the project file.
 The date of execution by the State Office approving official will be considered as the loan or Grant approval date.
-The State Office will provide the Intermediary with appropriate written notification of funding selection.
+Form RD 1940-1 will not be provided to the Intermediary for any purpose.
 A sample notification letter is shown in Attachment 7.

-(e) For obligation purposes, the GLS fund codes (FC) and type of assistance (TOA) codes assigned for electric and telecommunications loans and Grants are:
+(d) For obligation purposes, the GLS fund codes (FC) and type of assistance (TOA) codes assigned for electric and telecommunications loans and Grants are: